MusicIsMath/Bachelor2023/LOGG.md

 We have soon come to realise that step 2, recieving live feedback will be a challange, a easy fix would be using sensors like:
 - encoders on the x-axsis and y-axsis
-- A camera detecting position live and sending it to the server More interesting solutions would be:
+- A camera detecting position live and sending it to the server
+-
+More interesting solutions would be:
--calcualtion that predict the time it will take, then wait a delay that is calculated by the prediciton (this brings other challanges by itself)
+- calcualtion that predict the time it will take, then wait a delay that is calculated by the prediciton (this brings other challanges by itself)
--Using M114 command to recieve the CNC's current position.
+- Using M114 command to recieve the CNC's current position.
 Currently having a small problem with the buffer and when it would be optimal to send the M114 command

 #### Arduino / tool